wsgan001/tangzhenyu.github.io/_posts/paper_notes/2017-09-12-DLIdenMetastaticBreastCancer.md

 ![](/assets/paper_notes/DLIMBC/image4.jpg)

--Lesion-based Evaluation:free-response receiver operating characteristic(FROC) curve were used.The FROC curve is defined as the plot of sensitivity versus the average number of false-positives per image.As shown in Fig.5.
+- Lesion-based Evaluation:free-response receiver operating characteristic(FROC) curve were used.The FROC curve is defined as the plot of sensitivity versus the average number of false-positives per image.As shown in Fig.5.

 ![](/assets/paper_notes/DLIMBC/image5.jpg)